voithos/godot-precomputed-atmosphere/README.md

 "[A Scalable and Production Ready Sky and Atmosphere Rendering Technique](https://sebh.github.io/publications/egsr2020.pdf)" by Sébastien Hillaire.

+This project implements real-time sky rendering, including automatic IBL via godot's sky shader support.
+In addition, it includes a Compositor effect that applies aerial perspective and an exponential height fog effect based on aerial perspective.

-Currently, this does not implement aerial perspective or proper space views.
+Currently, this does not implement proper space views.

 Built in Godot v4.4.1.
 Older versions haven't been tested, but at least v4.0 is needed since this requires compute shader support.